microsoft/PowerToys/README.md

 - Color Picker at times won't work when PT is running elevated - [#5348](https://github.com/microsoft/PowerToys/issues/5348).
 We are currently working on a fix now for this.

-### November 2020 Update
+### 0.29 - December 2020 Update

-Our goals for [v0.27 release cycle][github-release-link] were to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
+Our goals for [v0.29 release cycle][github-release-link] were to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
+Due to the short dev cycle due to the holidays this month, a larger work items will show up next release such as FZ editor improvements and two new plug-ins for PowerToys Run.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].

-#### Highlights from v0.27
+#### Highlights from v0.29

 **General**
-- Installer improvements including dark mode
-- Large sums of accessibility issues fixed.
-- Worked on localization effort.
-If you find issues, please [make us aware so we can correct them][loc-bug].
+- Bug report tool and improved logging.
+- Various localization improvements.
+- CodeQL added.
+Triggered via a cron timer twice a day.
+- User facing docs moved to https://docs.microsoft.com/en-us/windows/powertoys/
+   - This will allow the community to do direct PRs against those documents

+**ARM64 Progress**
+- .NET Core upgrade for code bases the PowerToys team controls is complete.
+We still have two external depedencies that are .NET Framework.

 **Color Picker**
-- Updated interface and new editor experience done by [@martinchrzan](https://github.com/martinchrzan) and [@niels9001](https://github.com/niels9001)
+- General bug fixes

 **FancyZones**
-- Multi-monitor editor experience now drastically improved for discoverability.
-- Zones being forgotten on restart
-- Added in ability to have no layout

-**Image Resizer**
-- Updated interface
+- Allows to use Windows Snap on desktops that don't have a layout applied and for apps that are in the excluded list.

 **PowerToys Run**
+- Improved performance
+- PT Run now supports accented characters.
+- PT Run can now execute system commands such as sleep, lock, shutdown ...

+**Installer**
+   - Option to extract the MSI from the .exe for enterprise scenarios and more options to do unattended installations.
-- Removed unused dependencies
+   - Removed toast notifications during installation.

-**PowerRename**
-- Added Lookbehind support via Boost library

-I'd like to directly call out [@davidegiacometti](https://github.com/davidegiacometti), [@gordonwatts](https://github.com/gordonwatts), [@martinchrzan](https://github.com/martinchrzan), [@niels9001](https://github.com/niels9001), [@p-storm](https://github.com/p-storm), [@TobiasSekan](https://github.com/TobiasSekan), [@Aaron-Junker](https://github.com/Aaron-Junker), [@htcfreek](https://github.com/htcfreek) and [@alannt777](https://github.com/alannt777) for their continued community support and helping directly make PowerToys a better piece of software.
+I'd like to directly call out [@](https://github.com/), [@gordonwatts](https://github.com/gordonwatts), [@martinchrzan](https://github.com/martinchrzan), [@niels9001](https://github.com/niels9001), [@p-storm](https://github.com/p-storm), [@TobiasSekan](https://github.com/TobiasSekan), [@Aaron-Junker](https://github.com/Aaron-Junker), [@htcfreek](https://github.com/htcfreek) and [@alannt777](https://github.com/alannt777) for their continued community support and helping directly make PowerToys a better piece of software.

-#### What is being planned for v0.29 - December 2020
+#### What is being planned for v0.31 - January 2021

-For [v0.29](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F15), we are proactively working on:
+For [v0.31](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F16), we are proactively working on:

 - Stability
-- Accessibility
+- ARM64 work
 - Video conference mute investigation toward a DirectShow filter versus a driver
 - OOBE work